EVPN-VXLAN Configuration

 The border leaf is the ToR switch pair that connects the data center fabric to other networks such as a campus, WAN, or DMZ.

 When connecting overlay networks to external networks, segmentation is preserved by establishing a distinct Layer 3 connection for each data center overlay VRF.
 A firewall often is used between the fabric hosts and an external network for policy enforcement, but this is not a requirement.
 A firewall also can be configured to permit traffic between VRFs based on policy.
-When connecting multiple overlay VRFs that require that route table separation is preserved upstream, the firewall must support VRFs or device virtualization.
+When connecting multiple overlay VRFs that require preserving route table separation upstream, the firewall must support VRFs or device virtualization.

 The following diagram illustrates the topology and BGP peerings for connecting the production overlay VRF to an active/passive pair of upstream firewalls.